FlorisDeVries/Auto-Birthdays/README.md

 - Run the script **manually the first time** to authorize permissions
 - Ensure you've **enabled the People API** under **Services**
 - Make sure you've granted **Calendar and Contacts permissions**
+- **Script timeout**: If execution stops due to the 6-minute limit, simply re-run the script to continue processing
 - Restore missing items via Calendar → Trash/Bin.

 ---